 If you don’t follow Kim K on insta, then you may have no idea what I’m talking about.
 But she’s been sharing her two a day workouts for the last few months.
 And one of those is pilates.
 However, it’s not your traditional reformer.
 So of course, I went to the expert and her answer was Pilates Cadillac.

 Which is “The Cadillac is a specialized piece of Pilates equipment.
 It consists of a trapeze table that allows you to work against gravity, a flat table for lying poses and spring loaded attachments for strengthening.
 There are also ‘fuzzy loops’ and tall bars that a user can hang onto for more gravity based exercise,” according to Keely.

-If you’re in the Panhandle area, be sure to check out Palm Pilates Studio and tell Keely I sent you.
-Also, I’d love to know if you’ve tried reformer near you.
-I love chatting with you guys in DMs so come let me know on instagram.
-And if you want a better look at what a class looks like, check out this week’s vlog.
+If you’re in the Panhandle area, be sure to check out Palm Pilates Studio or Treadformer30a and tell them I sent you.
+Also, make sure your subscribe to the newsletter – there’s a full what to wear to pilates guide coming soon!
+I love chatting with you guys in DMs so come join us on instagram.
 Until next time friends.
 Xoxo, Savvy

 I do a few sponsored posts but they are limited to maintain the authenticity of © What Savvy Said.
 Some links in my posts may be affiliate links.
 This means I receive a small compensation for purchases made through those links.
 The presence of affiliate links and potential commission compensation are marked with an (*).